• Skip to main content

 Anatomical Dissection Laboratory

-A dedicated surgical neuroanatomy laboratory is available and includes three high-definition endoscopic stations with complete instrumentation.
+A dedicated surgical neuroanatomy laboratory is available and includes three high-definition endoscopic stations with complete instrumentation and a microsurgery station.
 Fellows are expected to utilize this outstanding resource to prepare for complex cases, improve surgical skills and develop independent anatomical research projects.

 Laboratory Research Opportunities